Tag: Programming

 It is nowadays commonplace to upload your valued photos to online services that don’t respect your rights like Flickr, Google Photos or Instagram.
 While these sites have a social component that may help you build an audience and have a wider reach, usually their terms and conditions are abusive to end users.
 In this post I’ll be discussing how to create your own static HTML photo gallery that you can host on your website using thumbsup, a static gallery generator written in Python that produces totally customizable photo galleries.
 You can host your high resolution photos in your private server and have the gallery link to them.
 The photo gallery on this very site is generated using this method.

-My Linux setup (as of 11/2021)
+My Linux Setup (As of 11/2021)

 Description of my daily Linux setup as of November 2021